An Operational Approach to Information Leakage via Generalized Gain Functions: A Variational Formula for -R e nyi divergence with Applications to Information Leakage

-respectively (more general forms of \eqref{eqn:varshayvitz} appear in \cite{VanH14,Sason16,Anantharam}).
-One can obtain the variational characterizations for $D_\infty(\cdot\|\cdot)$ by taking the limit $\alpha\rightarrow \infty$ in \eqref{eqn:varshayvitz} and assuming interchangeability of the limit and the supremum; one can similarly do so, in \eqref{eqn:varBirrell}, using a change of variable $f=\mathrm{e}^{\alpha g}$ and assuming interchangeability of the limit and the supremum.
+{for} $\alpha\in\mathbb{R}\setminus\{0,1\}$, respectively. {More general forms of \eqref{eqn:varshayvitz} and an equivalent form of \eqref{eqn:varBirrell} appear in \cite{VanH14,Sason16,Anantharam} and \cite{atar2015robust}, respectively.} One can obtain the variational characterizations for $D_\infty(\cdot\|\cdot)$ by taking limit $\alpha\rightarrow \infty$ in \eqref{eqn:varshayvitz} and assuming interchangeability of the limit and the supremum; one can similarly do so, in \eqref{eqn:varBirrell}, using a change of variable $f=\mathrm{e}^{\alpha g}$ and assuming interchangeability of the limit and the supremum.
 For the sake of completeness and rigor, we summarize the resulting variational forms for $D_\infty(\cdot\|\cdot)$ in the following proposition and present a proof in Appendix~\ref{appendix1}. \begin{proposition} Given two probability distributions $P_X$ and $Q_X$ on a finite alphabet $\mathcal{X}$, we have

 \end{proposition}